Kate Miller-Heidke: 2011–2013: Fatty Gets a Stylist and Nightflight

 On 24 June 2011 Miller-Heidke's side project, Fatty Gets a Stylist, released a self-titled album.
 She had formed the project as a short-term, alternative pop duo with Nuttall.
 The album was written and recorded on a lap top over several months, with Nuttall producing, in different locations in Australia, South East Asia and West London.
 It reached No. 90 on the ARIA Albums Chart.
 Its second single, "Are You Ready?"
 (June), was used in a New York Lottery ad on US TV and in promo for the Seven Network's shows, in which actors from various shows mime to the words while walking, ending with Alf Stewart from Home and Away yelling the final line, "Let's go!".
 Fatty Gets a Stylist, was credited to Miller-Heidke as her third solo album, Liberty Bell, outside Australia.

 When English opera director, Tom Morris, saw Miller-Heidke in the role of Baby Jane back in 2009, he had asked her to audition for his production of John Adams' opera The Death of Klinghoffer for the English National Opera (ENO) at the London Coliseum.
 Following two months' rehearsals, she sang the role of British Dancing Girl for a two-week run in early 2012.
-The singer performed the role again at the Metropolitan Opera in New York in October 2014.
+She performed the role again at the Metropolitan Opera in New York in October 2014.

 On 13 April 2012 Miller-Heidke's third Australian studio album, Nightflight, was released.
 It had been recorded at two studios in Melbourne and another in London: Nuttall co-producing with Lindsay Gravina (Jebediah, the Living End, Thirsty Merc).
 AllMusic's Ned Raggett gave it three-and-a-half stars and declaimed, "[it] doesn't surprise so much as reinvigorate, with [her] working of sometimes familiar tropes turning into one strong song after another.
 Caught somewhere between cleanly energetic rock, piano-led moments, and [her] sometimes swirled vocals, the result is a remarkably enjoyable melange."
 Rave Magazine's Josh Donellan observed, "It's still built on catchy pop hooks and melodies and will undoubtedly find itself at home on a few commercial radio stations, but the songs on this album also reveal a darker side to her songwriting."

 Nightflight peaked at No. 2 – equal highest chart position with Curiouser – and provided three singles, "I'll Change Your Mind" (April 2012), "Sarah" (February 2013) and "Ride This Feeling" (July 2013).
 However, none of the singles reached the top 50.
 At the ARIA Music Awards of 2012 she was nominated for two more public-voted categories: Best Video for "I'll Change Your Mind" (co-directed by Miller-Heidke and Darcy Prendergast) and Best Australian Live Act for her tours in support of the album and related singles.
 "Ride this Feeling" was selected as the promotional theme for the "Visit Brisbane" TV ad campaign in 2013 by Brisbane Marketing as part of the Brisbane City Council's Economic Development Board.